-2) Required statistical parameters for cumulative bacterial values (e.g., moving median or geometric mean for the number of samples or sampling period identified in this Order).
+Required statistical parameters for cumulative bacterial values (e.g., moving median or geometric mean for the number of samples or sampling period identified in the MRP).

 b.
-For the chlorination process, when chlorine is used for disinfection, at least daily average values for the following:
+For the chlorination process (when chlorine is used for disinfection), at least daily average values for the following:

-1) Chlorine residual of treated wastewater as it enters the contact basin (mg/L);
+Chlorine residual of treated wastewater as it enters the chlorine contact basin (mg/L);

-2) Chlorine dosage (kg/day); and
+Chlorine dosage (kg/day); and